X-Men: The Official Game

-X-Men: The Official Game (also known as X3: The Official Game) is the name of Activision's three tie-in video games to the 2006 film X-Men: The Last Stand.
+X-Men: The Official Game (also known as X3: The Official Game) is a 2006 beat 'em up video game developed by Z-Axis and published by Activision.
+It is a tie-in to X-Men: The Last Stand.
 The game covers the events between the films X2 and X-Men: The Last Stand, specifically following the characters of Logan, Iceman, and Nightcrawler.
-It also bridges the gap between the two films, explaining why Nightcrawler is not present for The Last Stand, and also introduces new foes for the game, such as HYDRA.

-The game uses several voice actors from the X-Men film franchise.
-From the films, returning are Hugh Jackman, Alan Cumming, Shawn Ashmore, Patrick Stewart, Tyler Mane, and Eric Dane.
+It also bridges the gap between the two films, explaining why Nightcrawler is not present for The Last Stand, and also introduces new foes for the game, such as Hydra.
+The game uses several voice actors from the X-Men film series including Hugh Jackman, Alan Cumming, Shawn Ashmore, Patrick Stewart, Tyler Mane, and Eric Dane.
+Furthermore, the game's story was written by The Last Stand co-writer Zak Penn and X-Men comics writer Chris Claremont.

-The game, along with most other games published by Activision that had used the Marvel licence, was de-listed and removed from all digital storefronts on January 1, 2014.
+X-Men: The Official Game received mixed reviews from critics.
+The game, along with most other games published by Activision that had used the Marvel licence, was de-listed and removed from digital storefronts on January 1, 2014.

 Gameplay

 Players control the actions of several X-Men-related characters, most notably Logan, Nightcrawler and Iceman, as they uncover a plot to eradicate mutants.
 Sometimes, another X-Man will help the player's character battle.
-The Nintendo DS game features Magneto as a playable character, while the Game Boy Advance version features Colossus as a playable character.
-Many agree that Logan is the only useful character in the Game Boy Advance game, which allows players to cycle through characters at will, as he is the only one who can recover from damage.
+The Nintendo DS game features Magneto as a playable character, while the Game Boy Advance version features Colossus as a playable character as well as the ability to switch between three characters.